ICS414TeamProject/Event-Maker/ReadMe.txt

   - TZID added
   * This Version's output file has no errors or warnings on icalendar validation.

+Version 1.0.1
+  - Rrule chechbox added
+  - Validation added to Rrule checkbox controls

+Version 1.0.2
+  - Frequency added to Rrule
+  - End Date and End Time is used as UNTIL in Rrule
+  - Count added to Rrule
+  - Interval added to Rrule
+  - Weekday added to Rrule

 Bug Fixes:
   - Validation, infinite zero addition in onblur function fixed